andyblight/share-tracking-1/README.md

 The valuation wil be based on share price data that is downloaded as a file.
 For now, this will be a file from EODData.com.

+## Reports

+The objective of this project is to give me better information about the securities I have purchased so that I can make better financial decisions.
+To this end, I need the following reports.

+### Security value over time

+For each security held, I want to be able to see how the security is progressing.
+To do this, I need this information:

+* Purchase price.
+* Price at the end of each week.
+* A graph of progress of each security would be ideal.

+### TODO

+TODO

 ## Future plans